 Management events provide insights into the management (“control plane”) operations performed on resources in your Amazon Web Services account.
 For example, you can log administrative actions such as creation, deletion, and modification of Amazon EC2 instances.
 For each event, you can get details such as the Amazon Web Services account, IAM user role, and IP address of the user that initiated the action, time of the action, and which resources were affected.

 By enabling data event logging in CloudTrail, you can record object-level API activity, and receive detailed information such as who made the request, where and when the request was made, and other details.
 Data events record the resource operations (data plane actions) performed on or within the resource itself.
 Data events are often high volume activities.
-CloudTrail data event logging includes operations such as Amazon S3 object level APIs, AWS Lambda function Invoke APIs, and Amazon DynamoDB item-level APIs.
+CloudTrail data event logging includes operations such as Amazon S3 object level APIs, Amazon Lambda function Invoke APIs, and Amazon DynamoDB item-level APIs.
 For example, you can log API actions on all or specific DynamoDB tables to determine which items were created, read, updated, or deleted.
 For more information about how to log data events in CloudTrail, and the resources on which you can log data events, see Logging data events for trails in the CloudTrail documentation.